Hazard Perception Test Explained: Tips, Scoring & Practice Clips

 Final Thoughts

-The hazard perception test isn’t just about passing — it’s about becoming a safer, more aware driver.
+The hazard perception test is about becoming a safer, more aware driver.
 By practising regularly, staying focused, and learning how hazards develop, you’ll not only pass first time but also drive more confidently in real life.

 At Drivewiser.uk, we give learner drivers the tools to practise smarter, improve hazard awareness, and pass with confidence.